 - 5 Does A Café Au Lait Have More Caffeine Than A Latte?

-- 6 How Much Milk Do You Need In A Latte vs Flat White vs Café Au Lait?
+- 6 How much Milk is in a Latte vs Flat White vs Café Au Lait?

 - 7 Can You Use Soy or Almond Milk Instead?